Largehead hairtail

 The largehead hairtail (Trichiurus lepturus) or beltfish is a member of the cutlassfish family, Trichiuridae.
 This common to abundant species is found in tropical and temperate oceans throughout the world.
-The taxonomy is not fully resolved, and the Atlantic, East Pacific and Northwest Pacific populations are also known as Atlantic cutlassfish, Pacific cutlassfish and Japanese cutlassfish, respectively.
+The taxonomy is not fully resolved, and the Atlantic, East Pacific and Northwest Pacific populations are also known as Atlantic cutlassfish, Pacific cutlassfish, respectively.
 This predatory, elongated fish supports major fisheries.

 Appearance

 Largehead hairtails are silvery steel blue in color, turning silvery gray after death.
 The fins are generally semi-transparent and may have a yellowish tinge.
 Largehead hairtails are elongated in shape with a thin pointed tail (they lack a fish tail in the usual form).
 The eyes are large, and the large mouth contains long pointed fang-like teeth.

 Largehead hairtails grow to 6 kg in weight, and 2.34 m in length.
 Most are only 0.5–1 m long, although they regularly reach 1.5–1.8 m in Australia.